serenity-is/docs/tutorials/movies/00-introduction.md

 ![VS New Project Serene](img/vs_new_serene.png)

-Within the "Configure your new project" dialog, input "MovieTutorial" as the project name and click the "Next" button once more.
+In the "Configure your new project" dialog, enter "MovieTutorial" as the project name and click the "Next" button once more.

 ![VS New Project Name](img/vs_new_project_name.png)